manojjsm/austerejs/README.md

 ### Initialization is deferred.

-Including initialization logic (any logic, in fact) within the constructor body reduces flexibility by eliminating the possibility of re-running that logic while maintaining state that isn't affected by said logic.
-That's an unnecessary limitation.
+Including logic within the constructor reduces flexibility because it will be impossible to invoke that logic again, while maintaining state that isn't directly affected by it.

 ```js
 var Thing = function Thing () {